 One drug, Androgel, warns on its label a number of side effects, including high blood pressure, blood clots in the legs, and “serious problems” for people who have heart, kidney or liver disease.

 Patients using testosterone should seek medical attention immediately if symptoms of a heart attack or stroke are present, such as:

 - Weakness in one part or one side of the body

 Heart Attack Lawsuits

 On January 31, 2014, the U.S. Food and Drug Administration announced it was investigating the risk of heart attack and other serious conditions from approved testosterone drugs.

-The announcement was initiated by a Journal of the American Medical Association (JAMA) study, published on November 2013, that raised concerns over testosterone drugs and their possible link to heart attacks and other complications.
+The announcement was initiated by a Journal of the American Medical Association (JAMA) study, published on November 2013, that raised concerns over drugs and their possible link to heart attacks and other complications.

 Researchers reported that men who used testosterone were 30 percent more likely to have a heart attack or stroke or die during a three-year period than men with low hormone levels who didn’t take the supplements.

-The National Cancer Institute conducted a study of more than 55,000 men who had low testosterone.
-The study found that some men using prescription testosterone therapies have an increased risk of suffering heart attacks and other cardiac problems.
+The National Cancer Institute conducted a study of more than 55,000 men who had low T. The study found that some men using prescription testosterone therapies have an increased risk of suffering heart attacks and other cardiac problems.
 Men over the age of 65 had double the risk of heart attack in the first three months of low-T treatments.

 Researchers from the Veteran Affairs Eastern Colorado Health Care System in Denver found the rate of cardiovascular events was 25.7 percent among men who took testosterone therapy drugs, compared to a rate of 19.9 percent among those who did not.